AGRIVOLTAIC INFRASTRUCTURE

 5°C Soil Temperature Reduction

-Micro-shading technology protects tuber crops from heat-induced dormancy and rot during thermal stress events
+Micro-shading technology designed to protect tuber crops from heat-induced dormancy and rot during thermal stress events

 30% Water Savings